namra-24/namra-24/README.md

 - 🎓 Computer Science student passionate about technology and problem solving.
 - 💻 Currently learning **Full Stack Web Development, Data Structures & Algorithms, and AI.**
+- 🚀 I recently built **StudySphere AI**, an AI-powered study platform that turns any uploaded PDF into interactive learning tools—chat with your notes, AI-generated summaries, flashcards, and customizable quizzes powered by Google Gemini.
+- 🎨 I also designed and developed my **personal portfolio website** with interactive UI and animations.
-- 🌱 Exploring **React, Node.js, Express.js, MongoDB, and Machine Learning.**
+- 🌱 Currently exploring **UI animations, advanced frontend development, and Machine Learning.**
-- 🚀 Building projects to strengthen my programming and development skills.
 - 📚 Always curious about learning new technologies and improving my coding skills.
 - 🤝 Interested in contributing to Open Source projects in the future.
 - 💬 Ask me about **Python, Java, C++, HTML, CSS, JavaScript, or Git.**
 - 🎯 Goal: Become a skilled Software Engineer and build impactful applications.
+- 📫 How to reach me: **namranaeem24@gmail.com**

 </td>